FAQ for ESC volunteering

-- You can participate in a European Solidarity Corps – Volunteering Teams project as many times as you wish as long as you are an eligible participant based on your age (18-30) and legal address.
+- You can participate in a European Solidarity Corps – Volunteering Teams project multiple times as long as you are an eligible participant based on your age (18-30) and legal address of residence.

-- Note: It is not possible to be at two ESC projects at the same time!!!
-If you are currently on your ESC long-term project, you cannot apply to an ESC workcamp at the same time.
+Note: It is not possible to be at two ESC projects at the same time!!!
+If you are currently on your ESC long-term project, you cannot apply to an ESC Volunteering Team at the same time.